Adobe, Acrobat, and PDF

 - Acrobat is a tool for creating, editing, and viewing PDF files.

 - PDF is a format or type of document.
 It stands for Portable Document Format.
 The PDF format was created by Adobe.

 The terms Adobe, Acrobat, and PDF are related in the same way as Microsoft, Word, and doc.

 Accessible PDF documents will allow a screen reader to access and read the content of the PDF document.
-The best approach is to create an accessible Word document and then convert the Word document to the PDF format.
+The best approach is to (re)create an accessible source document (through Microsoft Word or PowerPoint, for example) and then convert it to the PDF format.
 Saving to a PDF format structures PDF tags as part of the file.

-Care should be taken to avoid PDF files that will be unreadable by a screen reader, e.g.:
+Care should be taken to avoid PDF files that will be unreadable by a screen reader:

 - Avoid items that have been scanned, as a scanned document is an image and a screen reader will see the image as a blank page.

 - If the item is originally a JPG or a PNG, then the file is an image and will not be read by the screen reader.